 - comply with our registration policy.

-- hold a primary medical degree from a university medical school listed in the Avicenna Directory for medicine
+- hold a primary medical degree from a university medical school listed in the World Directory of Medical Schools

 Once registered, you must: